sarcilav/authy-clojure/README.md

      :country_code "1"}}
      config)
 ;; #<core$promise$reify__6310@5b7f494c: :pending>
-;; As you notice you will need deref the promise object to be able to read it
+;; As you notice you will need to deref the promise object to be able to read it

 foo> @(authy/register-user {:user
     {:email "sebastianarcila@gmail.com"